enumerbs/Project3-Group6/README.md

 Data Collection Verification:
 We have thoroughly examined the collection process of the datasets to confirm that they were sourced from authorized, legitimate providers.
 For example, the World Bank dataset is publicly available and compiled from reputable global sources, ensuring ethical sourcing of the data.
 This investigation ensures that the data is free from ethical concerns related to improper access or unauthorized use.

 ## How to use the API

 The API will return JSON data for queries such as:
-- World population growth % by year (for all countries in the dataset)
+- List the Countries and Years for which data is available
-- Country population growth % by year
+- Population growth % for all countries by year
-- Country population growth % by decade
+- Individual country population growth % by year
-- Population growth % by continent by year
+- Minimum, Average, and Maximum Population growth % by continent for a specified year

 ---